ageron/aoc2022-rust/README.md

 python -m pip install --user requests pytz
 ```

 The first time you run `get_data.py`, you will be asked to login to AoC in your browser, [find your session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1), and save it into a `.session` file in the current directory.
-Here's one way to find it.

 Have fun!